 Buying health insurance tends to be a rather joyless experience for a lot of people, no matter how young or old they may be.

-That certainly seems to have been the experience of Gail Cavanaugh, an agent with Columbia, South Carolina-based Colonial Life, who admits that “choosing a health plan today is an overwhelming task.”
+That certainly seems to have been the experience of Gail Cavanaugh, an agent with Columbia, South Carolina-based Colonial Life.
+She admits that “choosing a health plan today is an overwhelming task.”

-Given the sheer number of options that are available to American seniors when it comes to this process, the argument could be made that seniors have it quite a bit worse than younger folks.
+Given the number of health insurance options available to American seniors, the argument could be made that seniors have it worse than most.

-After all, it isn’t out of the question for today’s seniors to find themselves contemplating one or more of the following forms of health insurance as they age: retiree coverage, other private insurance, Medicare, and Medicaid.
+Many of today’s seniors have to choose from one or more of the following forms of health insurance as they age:

-Coming to grips with each of these offerings should be a little easier for you and your loved ones once you’ve made your way through the following descriptions and explanations.
+Navigating these options should be easier for you once you’ve made your way through the following descriptions and explanations.

 Some seniors don’t have a whole lot to worry about in terms of acquiring health insurance when they retire.
 Many are able to keep the coverage they first obtained via their employers even after they retire.